-- receive the annual financial statements for the year ended December 31, 2022 and the report of the auditors thereon (the "Financial Statements") (see the "Business of the Meeting Receipt of Financial Statements and Auditor's Report" section in the Management Information Circular (the "Circular")); - 2. elect directors (see the "Business of the Meeting Election of Directors" section in the Circular); - 3. appoint an auditor and authorize the directors of the Company to fix their remuneration and the terms of their engagement (see the "Business of the Meeting Appointment of an Auditor" section in the Circular); and, - 4. transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- receive the annual financial statements for the year ended December 31, 2023 and the report of the auditors thereon (the "Financial Statements") (see the "Business of the Meeting Receipt of Financial Statements and Auditor's Report" section in the Management Information Circular (the "Circular")); - 2. elect directors (see the "Business of the Meeting Election of Directors" section in the Circular); - 3. appoint an auditor and authorize the directors of the Company to fix their remuneration and the terms of their engagement (see the "Business of the Meeting Appointment of an Auditor" section in the Circular); - 4. to consider and if thought advisable, pass an ordinary resolution to approve the continuation of the Company's stock option plan and authorize the grant of all currently available option entitlements issuable thereunder until May 1, 2027 as more particularly described in the Circular; and - 5. transact such further and other business as may properly come before the Meeting or any adjournment thereof.